Drewbal1/CS-351-Project-Auto-Scaling-AWS/README.md

 locust --headless --users 1000 --spawn-rate 10 -H http://3.234.218.40:5000/

-#users indicates the total number of connections and the spawn rate determines how many connections happen at a time
+#users sets the total number of connections, and the spawn rate determines how many connections happen at a time

 Connect using the IPv4: